Why are the bunkers at Augusta National white, and where does the sand come from?

 In fact the sand is actually quartz, a waste product of the mining process that takes place in Western North Carolina.
 The quartz is so pure that it prevents golf balls from plugging or burrowing into tricky lies.

 “I’d rake it with my hand if I needed to,” said Jim ‘Bones’ Mackay, Phil Mickelson’s caddie for many years.
 “It fits the place so well.
 It brings out the green in the grass.
 It plays very, very well.
 You don’t hear about guys complaining about lies or balls getting away from them out of the bunkers.”

 “It’s very soft on top and has a firm base”, said Zach Johnson, the 2007 Masters champion.
 “You can’t necessarily spin it a ton, but it’s pure.
 What’s great about it is you have substantial high lips, but you won’t see a ball plug.
 Ever.
 It’ll hit the bank and go back to the middle of the bunker or go through it.”

 The massive fairway bunker on the 10th hole is one of Augusta’s most recognisable.
 It sits almost 400 yards off the tee, at the bottom of the hole’s steep slope.
 Anyone landing in it has more than likely mishit their second shot.

-The bunker that sits behind the par 3 12th another that is particularly intimidating.
+The bunkers that sit behind the par 3 12th is particularly intimidating.
 Finding it leaves players with a tricky downhill shot back towards Rae’s Creek.

 “You basically don’t want to shortside yourself around any of the greens,” said Mike Weir, the 2003 Masters Champion.